Escape to Bocas

 Nature

 Bocas del Toro is a paradise for nature lovers and adventure seekers.
-Each island has its own charm, from the bustling hub of Isla Colón to the beaches of Isla Bastimentos.
+Each island has a unique charm, from the bustling hub of Isla Colón to the beaches of Isla Bastimentos.

 I’ll be back!